KeenanS04/WhatsTheRating/README.md

 ### Description

-Our final model is a DecisionTreeClassifier with 7 columns being transformed in some way or shape.
+Our final model is a RandomForestClassifier with 7 columns being transformed in some way or shape.
 The 7 columns being used are `minutes`, `n_steps`, `n_ingredients`, and we engineered `calories`, `health_score`, `is_short`, `is_long` from the `tags` and `nutrition` columns of the dataset.
 In total, we had 2 categorical columns, **is_short, is_long,** that we hot encoded to get a better numeric representation and 5 quantitative discrete/continuous variables that we standardized to not worry about scaling and units.
 Overall, our model reached 78% F-1 Score showing significant improvement from the basic model.

 ### Modeling Algorithm

-After trying multiple classifiers such as KNNclassifier, RandomForestClassifier, and Naive Bayes, we chose to use a Decision Classifier.
-We chose to use a Decision Classifier due to its interpretability, robustness against outliers and irrelevant values (which this dataset has, shown in the EDA), and its quickness in fitting and predicting a model.
+After trying multiple classifiers such as KNNclassifier, DecisionTreeClassifier, RandomForestClassifier, and Naive Bayes, we chose to use a RandomForestClassifier.
+We chose to use a RandomForestClassifier due to its interpretability, robustness against outliers and irrelevant values (which this dataset has, shown in the EDA), its quickness in fitting and predicting a model, and its ability to reduce overfitting.
+However, the biggest reason we switched from a DecisionTreeClassifier to a RandomForestClassifier, is that RandomForestClassifiers do a much better job against unbalanced datasets which the recipes and ratings dataset is.

-Although Decision Classifiers are known to overfit data, we have used GridSearchCV to find the best possible hyperparameters to maximize our test set.
-We also made sure to stop splitting after a certain depth (mentioned more in the hyperparameters) to avoid overfitting and to limit the high variance that Decision Classifiers can be known to achieve.
+Although RandomForestClassifiers are known to have a bias on the dominant class and be less interpretable, we have used GridSearchCV to find the best possible hyperparameters to maximize our test set.
+We also made sure to properly tune our hyperparameters to avoid these negatives and to limit the bias and high variance that RandomForestClassifiers can be known to achieve.

 ### Hyperparameters

-Through our implementation of GridSearchCV, we meticulously optimized the hyperparameters, specifically `max_depth` and `criterion`, in our Decision Tree Classifier.
+Through our implementation of GridSearchCV, we meticulously optimized the hyperparameters, specifically `max_depth`, `criterion`, and `n_estimators`, in our RandomForestClassifier.
 This strategic fine-tuning aimed to discover the most effective parameter combination that enhances the classifier's ability to generalize well to previously unseen data (test data).
-The best hyperparameters we found were **max_depth** = 3, and **criterion** = 'gini'.
+The best hyperparameters we found were **max_depth** = 10, and **criterion** = 'gini', and **n_estimators** = 300.

 ### Performance